kogakure/website-gatsby-stefanimhoff.de/content/posts/2014/gulp-tutorial-4-css-generation-sass/index.md

 ---
 published: true
-title: "Introduction to Gulp.js 04: Creating CSS with Sass (and Compass)"
+title: Introduction to Gulp.js 04
 author: Stefan Imhoff
 date: 2014-10-21T10:30:00+02:00
 description: "The ultimative tutorial and guide for Gulp.js: How to create CSS and Source Maps with Sass and Compass."